mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

-allows its batteries of beam lasers and missile racks to rake targets on either side, while protecting the mighty fusion bay mounted in the centre.
+allows its batteries of beam lasers and missile racks to rake targets on either side, while protecting the mighty fusion bay mounted in the center.
 It can carry 160 marines in addition to its normal 40-person crew; there are another 200 low berths for frozen troops or captives.